 However, keep in mind that only channels that are part of the YouTube partner program may be monetized so if you don’t have even a single view yet or your channel isn’t linked to an AdSense account, nothing will happen.
 Well done!
 You made it through our step-by-step guide on how to enable YouTube monetization.
 Now you can begin uploading videos and start earning some money thanks to ads running before or during each video play—or get lost in creating new content for your subscribers.

 Remember that while earnings may not be considered at first they will grow exponentially once you build up a following and gain experience working with brands looking for ways they could advertise their products within user-generated content such as vlogging and reviews.

 Is it possible to get paid without a lot of subscribers and views?

 One thing that a lot of YouTubers want to know is, whether Is it possible to get paid without a lot of subscribers and views?
 The answer, unfortunately, is no. While you can make money on YouTube with only 1,000 subscribers and if you’re doing well with your ads earnings from AdSense (you must have 500 channel views per day), you won’t be making very much.

 In fact, only about 1% of YouTube users ever earn enough from ads for it to be considered a full-time job.
 That said, it is possible if you can produce awesome content that keeps viewers watching on their lunch breaks or when they watch before bed.
 The key to success on YouTube is consistency—so find out how many views you need for YouTube monetization here.

-Read more about how does youtube monetize work in my other post here: How Does Youtube Monetization Work?
+Read more about how youtube monetization work in my other post here: How Does Youtube Monetization Work?
 7 Reasons Why Your YouTube Videos Are Not Monetized!

 If you have an existing subscriber base from another platform like Facebook, Instagram or Twitter then read our bonus section at the end for tips on how to get your channel off to a great start!